ShiJbey/Anansi/README.md

 ## Documentation

-You can find the latest documentation for Calypso in the [wiki](https://github.com/ShiJbey/Calypso/wiki).
+You can find the latest documentation for Anansi in the [wiki](https://github.com/ShiJbey/Anansi/wiki).
 If something does not make sense, feels broken, or needs improvement, please create a new GitHub Issue.

+## Contributing

+Contributions, issues, and feature requests are welcome!
+Please check the [Issues page](https://github.com/ShiJbey/Anansi/issues)

+## Show your support

+Don't forget to star ⭐️ this repo if this project has helped you or you find it interesting.

+I release all my tools as free and open source projects.
+My graduate schooling has been partially funded by federal grants, paid for using tax-dollars from hard-working, everyday people.
+Thank you to those who make it possible for student like me to do what I do.

+## License

+This project is [MIT](./LICENSE.md) licensed.

-## Projects using Calypso
+## Projects using Anansi

-If you built a game using Calypso, we would love to hear about it.
+If you built a game using Anansi, we would love to hear about it.
 Please get in touch with us, and we will add an image and link to your game below.
-Also, remember to credit Calypso in your projects.
+Also, remember to credit Anansi in your projects.
 More exposure helps the project grow.

 - TBD